SamaherData/A-Study-on-Identified-Factors-that-Affect-Student-Academic-Performance-using-Data-Mining-Techniques/README.md

 - This means the demographic and family related features have a low contribution to the prediction of student performance.

+**Improvment:**

+In the future, I would like to obtain more data about an undergraduate student from multiple universities and attempt a deep learning algorithm to get a more precise output.
+I would also employ different models to elective courses in college to recommend courses to the students.
+Furthermore, applying prediction models in online courses to predict student performance in an online learning environment.

 **Blog link :** https://medium.com/@samaher.fwz/background-high-rates-of-student-failure-in-secondary-level-in-science-and-linguistic-classes-89fdd6b026b7